 Your first step should be to visit the postcode classification page of the department’s website and see if the regional delivery address is classed as either of the below:

 2. Understand how your shipment is affected

 The Department of Agriculture and Water Resources has stringent measures surrounding container deliveries to rural locations in Australia.
-Sea containers are targeted as they can carry pests or unwanted diseases into remote location and destroy Australian agriculture.
+Sea containers are targeted as they can carry pests or unwanted diseases into a remote location and destroy Australian agriculture.
 The department has outlined its regulations using the Biosecurity Import Conditions System (BICON) on its website.
 This source also provides useful information regarding all imports into Australia and what products are permitted entry.

 If you are shipping via air freight or LCL (Loose Container Load) measures around inspection and container treatment at a tailgate level do not apply.
 What you should, however, be aware of is additional costs delivering to a rural postcode in Australia over a metro area.